 We test for potential impairment whenever events or changes in circumstances indicate that the carrying value of our flight equipment may not be recoverable.
-Factors we consider include significant world events, significant under-performance relative to historic results or projected future operating results, significant negative industry or economic trends, reductions to our future minimum lease rentals, a decline in the market values of our aircraft, the maintenance condition of our flight equipment, and the intended use of our aircraft.
+Factors we consider include significant world events, significant under-performance relative to historic results or projected future operating results, significant negative industry or economic trends, reductions to our future minimum lease rentals, a decline in the market values of our aircraft for potential sale transactions, the maintenance condition of our flight equipment, and the intended use of our aircraft.
 We may be required to record a significant charge to earnings during the period in which any impairment is determined.
 Such charges could have a material adverse effect on our business, financial condition, results of operations and cash flows.

-For the three months ended March 31, 2024 and 2023, impairments related to flight equipment held for lease, net and lease related assets were \$1.8 million and \$0.3 million, respectively.
+For the three months ended March 31, 2025 and 2024, impairments related to flight equipment held for lease, net and lease related assets were \$0.3 million and \$1.8 million, respectively.
 Impairment amounts may be derived from maintenance adjusted estimated values, estimated sale prices, and/or present value of estimated future cash flows (Note 8).